RyanClementsHax/notes/cloud/aws/ec2.md

 - stateful
   - if certain traffic allowed inbound, by default, it allows it outbound too
 - denies aren't available here, only port open rules
+  - also can't deny any IP ranges
   - this needs to be done at the NACL level
 - even though your rules permit some traffic, some might be denied by the NACL
+- any changes take effect IMMEDIATELY
+- have a many-to-many relationship with instances